jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 ## Kafka Sport Activity Producer

-It generates sport tracking activities of users, and those activities are tracked by user positions that have the following variables.
+A Kafka producer application is created to generates sport tracking activities of users.
+Those activities are tracked by user positions that have the following variables.

 * *spot* - An integer value that indicates where a user locates.
-(We may represent a user position in two-dimensional space with his/her longitude and latitude.
+(We may represent a user position using a geographic coordinate.
 For the sake of simplicity, however, we keep it as an integer.)
 * *timestamp* - A float value that shows the time in seconds since the Epoch when a user locates in the corresponding spot.

 A configurable number of user tracks (`--num_tracks`, default 5) can be generated every two seconds by default (`--delay_seconds`).
 The producer sends the activity tracking records after concatenating the user ID and position values with tab characters (`\t`).